daniel-smyth/penpal/lib/db/models/README.md

 - Keep the models decoupled from other parts of the application.

 - Keep the models simple and focused on a single responsibility.

-This folder structure is designed to keep the code organized and make it easy to find the right model class.
-With this, we can clearly separate the different concerns of the application and have a consistent structure for the data in the database.